 Detail Enhancer

-If you’ve ever seen those super crisp landscape or HDR photos and wonder how they did it, this will get the job done.
+If you’ve ever seen those super crisp landscape or HDR photos and wondered how they did it, this will get the job done.

-The few different techniques I used in Photoshop to sharpen my images were; find edges with the unsharp mask filter, find edges with the High Pass Filter, or more recently I would usually just use the High Pass Filter and either brush it into areas where I wanted more detail, or I would use a luminosity mask to keep it out of the highlights.
+The few different techniques I used in Photoshop to sharpen my images were; finding edges with the unsharp mask filter, finding edges with the High Pass Filter, or more recently I would usually just use the High Pass Filter and either brush it into areas where I wanted more detail, or I would use a luminosity mask to keep it out of the highlights.

 But that wasn’t all I was doing, I would often use a few different layers of the High Pass filter with different apply methods at different values.
 It got messy; the Detail Enhancer just makes this a lot easier.